 Air-conditioning was completed in 2001 allowing us to celebrate Mass comfortably in our main church.
 In 2002 the mortgage on our beautiful, new church was retired, a significant accomplishment.

 In 1850 a wooden Church structure was dedicated to St. Mary.
 In 1989 a new Church structure of steel and brick was dedicated.
 In 2000-2001 in an interior which now unites the old and the new, in a new Sanctuary which provides the space for a worshipful celebration of Word and Eucharist, the People of St. Mary Parish are united in the Holy Spirit with those parishioners of the last 160+ years.
 We joyfully continue our Mission to bring Christ to the People of God in the future as a vibrant Catholic Faith Community.

 Our Parish History continues to build on the strength of the past and the vision of the future.
 We work with the Archdiocese to assure a healthy future for the Catholic community in Randolph.
-Under the leadership of Fr.
-Ron Coyne who arrived as Pastor in 2007, the Parish staff ministers together to set an example of Christian living.
+The Parish staff ministers together aim to set an example of Christian living.
 There is vitality evident in our liturgies, sacramental celebrations and social outreach.
 We are a vital part of a rejuvenated Interfaith Association, which unites us with all the religions of our town.
 Each Pentecost we celebrate the cultures from around the world that grace our parish and community.
 There may be 30,000 people living in Randolph, but our goal is to convince them that “there is only one of us”.